-As babelforce has been busy developing new call KPIs, we now offer an extended default dashboard which replaces the last row of the original dashboard by some new metrics.
+Also, babelforce offers an extended default version: it replaces the last row of the original dashboard by some new metrics.
 If you didn't read about our babelforce metrics yet, have a look at this article.
 The extended version can be added by the babelforce team and contains the following KPIs:

 - Next to today's call data you find the KPIs we considered most useful.
 This widget comprises the average wait time calculated over all calls for the current day, the longest waiting call at the moment and the abandon rate (which is the percentage of calls missed out of all in a queue offered calls):